https://www.oracletutorial.com/oracle-basics/oracle-merge/

 The following is the

-statement that performs all of these actions in one shot.
+MERGE statement that performs all of these actions in one shot.

 The merge statement compares each row in the

-table based on the values in the member_id
+members table with each row in the member_staging table based on the values in the member_id columns (see the ON clause above).

 If the values in

-table only if the values of first name, last name, or rank columns of both tables are different.
+member_id columns of both tables are equal, the MERGE statement updates the first name, last name, and rank from the members table to the member_stagingtable only if the values of first name, last name, or rank columns of both tables are different.

 Otherwise, it inserts the row from the

-table into the member_staging
+members table into the member_staging table.

 Oracle returned 8 rows merged as expected.